MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ProfessionalServices.md

       You must surround your keyword with brackets ([ ]) to indicate an exact match.

       > [!NOTE]
-      > Avoid keywords such as “real estate” to ensure the campaign only serves as Professional Services ads.
+      > Avoid keywords such as â€œreal estateâ€ to ensure the campaign only serves as Professional Services ads.
    1. Select **Save & go to the next step**.
 1. In **Ads & ad extensions**, below **Standard ad groups**, select **Create ad**.